top of page

 Note: Unripe fruits and the seeds are poisonous, as are all other parts of the plants.
 Fruits are ripe when soft.

 Pawpaws are self-incompatible, meaning that to produce fruit, you need two genetically different plants.
-Any two plants grown from seed and not root cuttings are genetically different.
+Any two plants grown from seed, not from root cuttings, are genetically different.
 Our pawpaws are grown from seed.

 Ecology: